Replacement Panel at the Goat Rock Vista Point

 New On-trail Skyline -to-the Sea Maps

-Along with the above Goat Rock Vista Point Panel. the Foundation also sponsored the production of map-panels of the Skyline-to-the-Sea trail to be place along the trail in Castle Rock State Park, Two map-panels will be placed.
+Along with the above Goat Rock Vista Point Panel, the Foundation also sponsored the production of map-panels of the Skyline-to-the-Sea trail to be place along the trail in Castle Rock State Park.
+The production cost of these maps also cam from the REI grant.
+Two map-panels will be placed.
 One at the beginning of the STTS trail at Saratoga Gap.
 The second at the intersection of the Beekhuis Rd cross-over from the Saratoga Toll Road trial which connects the longer “scenic route” from the Main Castle Rock Parking Lot and reaches the Toll Rd trail via the Saratoga Gap trail and the Travertine Springs trail.

 New Entrance and Informative Panels -2016